IHDE-Alliance/ISTP_metadata/v1.0.0/docs/03_metadata-global-attributes.md

 (*Recommended*) Unique dataset identifier assigned by [SPASE](http://www.spase-group.org/), of the form spase://NAMING_AUTHORITY/UNIQUE_ID, where UNIQUE_ID is the ID assigned to the SPASE resource record for the dataset in the [SPASE system](http://www.spase-group.org/) by a SPASE NAMING_AUTHORITY.
 The SPASE resource record provides metadata about the dataset, including pointers to locations holding the data.

 ### TEXT
-(*Required*) This attribute is a standard global attribute which is a text description of the experiment whose data is included in the CDF.
-A reference to a journal article(s) or to a web page describing the experiment is essential, and constitutes the minimum requirement.
-A written description of the dataset is also essential.
+(*Required*) This attribute is a standard global attribute which includes a short description of the experiment followed by the description of the dataset.
+A reference to a journal article(s) or to a web page describing the experiment is also essential, and constitutes the minimum requirement.
 This attribute can have as many entries as necessary.

 ### Time_resolution
 (*Recommended*) Specifies time resolution of the file, e.g., `"1 min"`